Sandy4321/python-examples-1/image_analysis/README.md

 The text contained in the image is the answer encoded in Morse, where "a test" would be encoded as ".- / - . ... -"

 You have 15 seconds time to send the solution.

+For this challenge I saved the image manually by right-clicking.
+I then scanned the image for white pixels using the offset formula provided to find the hidden message which is encoded in morse code.
+I then translate the morse code to ascii text and set the value in my clipboard for easy pasting.